top of page

 The Dinosaur Launch

 • The Dinosaur (8930') is the obvious rock formation easily seen from HW 9, said to resemble a stegosaurus.
-To access this launch drive 2.6 miles up the Williams Peak road from HW 9, turn right at the fork, and continue around the backside and up, staying right, for approximately 3 minutes until you arrive at a saddle just below the rock formation.
-The final portion of the road consists of a couple steep switchbacks.
+To access this launch drive 2.6 miles up the Williams Peak road from HW9, park at the buck rail fence, walk around the backside and up, staying right for approximately 10 minutes until you arrive at a saddle just below the rock formation.
+Continue up the switchbacks to the ridge.
 High clearance or 4WD is recommended.

 • The Dinosaur launch is a small NW facing bowl with around 550' of relief from the road and small LZ below.
 Topped with short grass and some small shrubs, this is a relatively beginner friendly launch that can also be top landed.
 This is the preferred launch when the valley winds have pushed too far to the N for the other launches to be considered safe.
 This is a site where ridge soaring is possible, and can be extremely fun if you are able to get up over the Dinosaur formation itself.
 While rare, it is possible to bench over to the main ridge from here as well with a good thermal or glass off.

-• Once again, reaching the postage stamp LZ requires a decent glide, and the LZ located just below is very small.
+• Once again, reaching the postage stamp LZ requires a decent glide of 7.6, and the LZ located just below is very small.
 Launch with a plan in mind and be prepared for a possible restricted landing.

 The Practice Hill